 Wildlife gardening tips

-The Eden Gardening Team shares five tips on how to attract wildlife to your garden – from cuddly-looking hedgehogs and brightly coloured birds right down to the less glamorous, yet just as important, insects and worms.
+The Eden Gardening Team shares five tips on how to attract wildlife to your garden – from cuddly-looking hedgehogs and brightly coloured birds and butterflies right down to the less glamorous, yet just as important, insects and worms.

 Why bother with wildlife gardening?